jufuliu/jfui-react/README.md

 # jfui-react
-this repository is first of me
+this repository is first of mime